DIY Bandana Pillows

 Simple, easily sewn, inexpensive bandana pillows for our outdoor adventure/camping themed boys room!

 I bought some inexpensive, 22″x22″ bandanas from Amazon, but you can always grab these guys at places like Wal-Mart and the Dollar Tree as well.
 I used two bandanas per pillow.
 Compared to the cost of almost ANY pillow you could find in a store, these are definitely a steal!
 Amazon has TONS of colors to choose from.
-And I’ve linked a couple other great sources for these below as well!
+Below are the sources I found with the best prices and selection of bandanas:

 Since the bandanas are pretty large, you could use many different sized pillow forms with these, or, just stuff with poly-fil, which would also be economical.
 To make mine VERY cost-effective, instead of buying forms or poly-fil, I was able to recycle some old pillows I had hanging around our place…